ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Account deactivation

-A client may deactivate an account by posting a signed update to the server with a status field of "deactivated."
+A client can deactivate an account by posting a signed update to the server with a status field of "deactivated."
 Clients may wish to do this when the account key is compromised.